TusharRoy23/food-app-nestjs/README.md

 ## What are the features till now?
 * Possible to register as a customer & restaurant user.
-* Role based authentications are available.
+* JWT token & Role based authentications are available.
 * Restaurant user can perform CRUD operation on the items.
 * Restaurant user is also allowed to give discount on the item & total amount of order as well.
 * Customer can perform CRUD operation on carts & also request for the orders.